embark-framework/embark-site/source/docs/contracts_configuration.md

 ### Specify contract file

-By default embark will look for the contracts inside the folder defined in "contracts"` property in embark.json.
+By default embark will look for the contracts inside the folder defined in the `"contracts"` property in `embark.json`.
-However it's possible to specify the contract filepath:
+However, it's possible to specify the contract filepath:

 <pre><code class="javascript">// config/contracts.js
 module.exports = {